 • Step 5 – Remove String – Remove any string from the ham and slice it.

-• Step 6 – Pour Glaze on Ham – Pour the glaze over the sliced ham and coat it with a basting brush.
+• Step 6 – Pour Glaze on Ham – Pour the glaze over the sliced ham with a sharp knife and coat it with a basting brush on a cooling rack.
+Season with salt and black pepper right before serving.

 • Step 7 – Serve and Enjoy – Then the ham is ready to serve and enjoy.